Teno-Vaxin Drug Information and side effects

 Teno-Vaxin Indications For Use

-For vaccination of healthy chickens between 10 and 17 weeks of age by drinking water administration to aid in prevention of infectious tenosynovitis.
+For vaccination of healthy chickens between 10 and 17 weeks of age by drinking water administration to aid in the prevention of infectious tenosynovitis.

 Vaccination Programs

-Many factors must be considered in determining the vaccination program for a particular farm or poultry operation.
-To be fully effective, the vaccine must be administered to healthy receptive birds held in proper environment under good management.
-In addition, the response may be modified by the age of the birds and their immune status.
+Many factors must be considered in determining the proper vaccination program for a particular farm or poultry operation.
+To be fully effective, the vaccine must be administered to healthy receptive chickens held in a proper environment under good management.
+In addition, the response may be modified by the age of the chickens and their immune status.
 Seldom does one vaccination under field conditions produce complete protection for all individuals in a given flock.
 The amount of protection required will vary with the type of operation and the degree of exposure that a flock is likely to encounter.
 For these reasons a program of periodic revaccination may be required.

 Rehydration Of The Vaccine